JordiMoralesCasas/WebPhishing-APC/README.md

   - **55** are numerical data, most in the form of counts or averages.

 ## Objective
-The main goal is to train a supervised learning model that can detect if a website is being used for phishing or not.
+The main goal is to find a classification model based on a supervised learning algorithm that can detect if a website is being used for phishing or not.
+To compare different candidates, the accuracy will be used as the main score.
+The recall and F1-score scores will serve as a secondary source of confidence in the obtained results.

+The required time for training will be also considered if it is exceptionally high compared with the rest of results, but having a really fast model is not a priority for this analysis.

 ## Exploratory Data Analysis